Composition operators on Sobolev spaces and Ball's classes: Composition operators on Sobolev spaces

 by the composition rule $\varphi^{\ast}(f)=f\circ\varphi$, if for any function $f\in L^1_p(\widetilde{\Omega})$, the composition $\varphi^{\ast}(f)\in L^1_q(\Omega)$ is defined quasi-everywhere in $\Omega$ and there exists a constant $K_{p,q}(\Omega)<\infty$ such that

-\begin{rem} Sobolev homeomorphism of the class $W^1_p(\Omega)$ has a quasicontinuous representation defined up to a set of $p$-capacity zero. \end{rem}
+\begin{rem} Sobolev homeomorphisms of the class $W^1_p(\Omega)$ has a quasicontinuous representations defined up to a set of $p$-capacity zero.
+If $p>n$ then a set of $p$-capacity zero is the empty set and Sobolev functions have continuous representations. \end{rem}

-The problem of composition operators on Sobolev spaces arises firstly in the work \cite{M69} where sub-areal mappings were introduced and in the Reshennyak's problem (1969) connected to quasiconformal mappings \cite{VG75}.
+The problem of composition operators on Sobolev spaces arises in \cite{GS82} for Sobolev extension operators in cusp domains and is connected with the Reshennyak's problem (1969) \cite{VG75}.
 Recall that in connection with the geometric function theory the $p$-distortion of a mapping $\varphi$ at a point $x\in\Omega$ is defined as

 If $p=n$ we have the usual conformal dilatation and in the case $p\ne n$ the $p$-dilatation arises in \cite{Ge69} (see, also, \cite{V88}).